Weight Watchers International

 The 10-second takeaway

-For the quarter ended Sep.
-29 (Q3), Weight Watchers International beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended Dec.
+29 (Q4), Weight Watchers International beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue expanded slightly and GAAP earnings per share increased.
+Compared to the prior-year quarter, revenue grew slightly and GAAP earnings per share grew.

-Gross margins expanded, operating margins shrank, net margins shrank.
+Gross margins expanded, operating margins contracted, net margins shrank.

-Weight Watchers International notched revenue of $430.6 million.
-The five analysts polled by S&P Capital IQ expected revenue of $417.4 million on the same basis.
-GAAP reported sales were 0.5% higher than the prior-year quarter's $428.4 million.
+Weight Watchers International notched revenue of $407.9 million.
+The six analysts polled by S&P Capital IQ predicted net sales of $397.6 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.